Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Introduction

-An important shortcoming of the standard theory of spin pumping is that it formally applies in the presence of vanishingly small spin-orbit coupling compared to the s-d exchange between conduction and localized electrons (about 1-2 eV in Fe, Co, Ni compounds).
-In fact, in most experiments the adjacent metal rather possesses a large spin-orbit coupling, i.e., a few 100 meV (heavy metals, topological insulators and Weyl semimetals, to name a few).
+An important shortcoming of the standard theory of spin pumping based on the spin mixing conductance is that it formally applies in the presence of vanishingly small spin-orbit coupling compared to the s-d exchange between conduction and localized electrons (about 1-2 eV in Fe, Co, Ni compounds).
+In fact, in most experiments, the adjacent metal rather possesses a large spin-orbit coupling, i.e., a few 100 meV (heavy metals, topological insulators, and Weyl semimetals, to name a few).
 In other words, the spin mixing conductance approach is not adapted to treat these systems and overlooks the competition between exchange and spin-orbit interactions.
 As a matter of fact, in noncentrosymmetric multilayers interfacial spin-orbit splitting adopts the form of Rashba spin-orbit coupling \cite{Manchon2015}, which substantially modifies the spin dynamics at the interface.
-As sketched in Fig. \ref{fig:sketch}(a), the time-dependent current ${\bf j}_c(t)$ pumped by the precessing magnetization is accompanied by the so-called Rashba field, ${\bf B}_R(t)\propto {\bf z}\times{\bf j}_c(t)$, which competes with the s-d exchange to drag the itinerant spin away from the magnetization.
+As sketched in Fig. \ref{fig:sketch}(a), the time-dependent current ${\bf j}_c(t)$ pumped by the precessing magnetization is accompanied by the so-called Rashba field \cite{Edelstein1990,Manchon2015}, ${\bf B}_R(t)\propto {\bf z}\times{\bf j}_c(t)$, which competes with the s-d exchange to drag the itinerant spin away from the magnetization.
 Since this Rashba field is itself proportional to the charge current, one naturally expects a massive modification of the spin dynamics in the limit of strong spin-orbit coupling.

-In a recent paper, Chen and Zhang \cite{Chen2015} proposed a Green's function approach to compute the induced spin current in the presence of spin-orbit coupling.
-Unfortunately, this theory is limited to small angle precession such that the spin-orbit dynamics is overlooked.
-In a recent work \cite{Ly2022}, we recently performed time-dependent quantum transport simulations and reported the progressive emergence of higher harmonics upon increasing the strength of Rashba spin-orbit coupling.
-This result, confirmed by another work \cite{Manjarres2022}, clearly advocates for the presence of nonlinear itinerant spin dynamics but its lack of transparency hinders a precise understanding of the underlying physics.
+To properly model the competition between exchange interaction and spin-orbit coupling, both effects must be treated on equal footing.
+This was, for instance, achieved by Mahfouzi et al. \cite{Mahfouzi2010,Mahfouzi2012} using the nonequilibrium Green's function approach (see also Ref. \cite{Dolui2022}).
+In Ref. \cite{Chen2015c}, Chen and Zhang proposed a Green's function approach to compute the induced spin current in the presence of spin-orbit coupling, although limited to small precession angles and focusing on the dc charge current.
+More recently, in Ref. \cite{Ly2022}, we performed time-dependent quantum transport simulations and reported the progressive emergence of higher harmonics upon increasing the strength of Rashba spin-orbit coupling.
+This result, confirmed by Ref. \cite{VarelaManjarres2023}, clearly advocates for the presence of nonlinear itinerant spin dynamics but its lack of transparency hinders a precise understanding of the underlying physics.